Xilinx/VMC_Help/HDL/dds_macro/README.md

 # Sine Wave

-The Xilinx Sine Wave block generates a sine wave, using simulation time as the time source.
+The Sine Wave block generates a sine wave, using simulation time as the time source.

 ![](./Images/block.png)

+## Description

-The Xilinx Sine Wave block outputs a sinusoidal waveform.
+The Sine Wave block outputs a sinusoidal waveform.
 Outputs from the block can be a sine wave, a cosine wave, or both.
-When implemented in a Xilinx FPGA or SoC, the Sine Wave block optimizes the block parameters for your target device.
+When implemented in an FPGA or SoC, the Sine Wave block optimizes the block parameters for your target device.

 The output of the Sine Wave block is determined by this equation:

-y = sin (2π(k+o)/p)
+* y = sin (2π(k+o)/p)

-where
+where:

-p = number of time samples per sine wave period
+* p = number of time samples per sine wave period

-k = repeating integer value that ranges from 0 to p-1
+* k = repeating integer value that ranges from 0 to p-1

-o = offset (phase shift) of the signal
+* o = offset (phase shift) of the signal

 In this block, Model Composer sets k equal to 0 at the first time step and computes the block output, using the formula above.
 At the next time